-In my last post about the packaging industry, we explored companies with recycling built into their business models, have creative packaging, or use limited or no packaging.
+In my last article about the packaging industry, we explored companies with recycling built into their business models, have creative packaging, or use limited or no packaging.
 Today, we are going to look at refillable packaging.

 Besides refilling bottles or jugs at a water refill station, other consumer refill options could make a significant impact on the amount of disposed of plastic and packaging.
 The idea is that you buy your products in containers that are either reusable or are returned to the company for sanitation and reuse or recycling.
 This eliminates disposable packaging and should be one of the major solutions to our packaging problems.
 I was encouraged to discover just how many companies offer refillable solutions!

 Of the several types of refillable products on the market, I wanted to start with cleaners because they are the easiest to refill.
 Most cleaning products are made of about 90% water and almost all are sold in single-use disposable plastic bottles or pouches.
 Additionally, most major brand cleaners are full of harsh chemicals, toxic ingredients, and phthalates (“fragrance”).
 To make matters worse, in the United States companies are not required to list their ingredients on the label.
 So what can we do to get away from harmful products that are in disposable packaging?
 It turns out, there are lots of options!

 I have not tried many of these products because I make my own Easy DIY Cleaner that I use for windows, counters, floors, and bathrooms.
 But I am still looking at options for liquid dish soap, laundry products, personal use items, and food items that have plastic-free packaging and non-toxic ingredients.